Jmuccigr/jmuccigr.github.io/courses/240/schedule.md

     - *AC*: ch.
 12, 211-212 "Cemeteries..."; ch.
 17, 282-285 "Royal burials"; ch.
 19, 314 "Paestum"; ch.
 23, 390-392 "Imperial tombs".
     - *GAA*: ch.
 4, 108-110 "Architecture", 116-123 "Pottery"; ch.
 9, 326-331 "Vergina".
     - Necropoleis in Etruria *AC*: ch.
 19, 323-327 "[Etruscan] Tombs"
-    - Modern Scholarship
-        - Follow these [instructions](notes/The_CLI,_Zotero,_and_Pandoc.html) to get Zotero to export your library and install it on the server so pandoc can access it.

 - Thursday, March 1
-    - Archaeologist: Massimo Pallottino (1909 – 1995) - John Hanna
     - Site: Thonis - Ava Valentino
-	- Command-line Interface
-	- pandoc/Zotero
-		1. Save your latest markdown file, which should include at least one image, in your server folder.
-		1. Use pandoc to convert that file into five other versions, all in that same directory: html (one version with the "-s" option and another without it); pdf; docx; odt.
-		1. Make sure your Zotero library has at least 10 items in it.
-		1. Download and install the [Better BibTeX extension](https://zotplus.github.io/zotero-better-bibtex/) into your standalone Zotero.
-Restart Zotero.
-Then go to the Better BibTeX pane in the preferences and check the "Show citekey instead of 'extra' field..." box and close the preferences.

 #### Spring Break